insapathogenomics/ReporTree/README.md

   Specifications to genetic clusters with hierarchical clustering

   --HC-threshold HCMETHOD_THRESHOLD
-                        List of HC methods and thresholds to include in the analysis (comma-separated).
-To get clustering at all possible thresholds for a given method, write the method name (e.g. single).
+                        [OPTIONAL] List of HC methods and thresholds to include in the analysis (comma-separated).
+To get clustering at all possible thresholds for a given method, write the method name
+                        (e.g. single).
 To get clustering at a specific threshold, indicate the threshold with a hyphen (e.g. single-10).
-To get clustering at a specific range, indicate the range with a hyphen
-                        (e.g. single-2-10).
-Note: Threshold values are inclusive, i.e. '--HC-threshold single-7' will consider samples with <= 7 differences as belonging to the same cluster!
-Default: single (Possible methods: single, complete, average, weighted, centroid, median, ward)
+To get clustering at a specific range, indicate the range with a hyphen (e.g. single-2-10).
+If you prefer to exclusively use the '--pct-HC-threshold' argument, please set '--HC-threshold none'.
+Note: Threshold values are inclusive, i.e. '--HC- threshold single-7' will consider samples with <= 7 differences as belonging to the same cluster!
+Default: single (Possible methods: single, complete, average, weighted, centroid, median, ward) --pct-HC-threshold PCT_HCMETHOD_THRESHOLD
+                        [OPTIONAL] Similar to '--HC-threshold' but the partition threshold for cluster definition is set as the proportion of differences to the final allelic schema size or number of informative positions, e.g. '--pct-HC-threshold single-0.005' corresponds to a threshold of 5 allelic/SNP differences in a matrix with 1000 loci/sites under analysis.
+Ranges
+                        CANNOT be specified.

 Partitioning with TreeCluster:
   Specifications to cut the tree with TreeCluster